elisim/elisim.github.io/README.md

 # About

 Hey there!
 I'm Eli Simhayev.
 I enjoy learning about deep learning, biology, and neuroscience, and I have also been privileged to work in these fields.
+Most importantly, I like to combine AI research and engineering with ownership of model training and deployment.

 In my free time, I like to practice Vipassana meditation 🙂

 # Publications